jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 ![](assets/2022-10-21-13-25-29-image.png)

 About 0.27sec compared to the previous 0.31 or the original 0.37.
+This can be considered as a good improvement.

-#### (Extra) The experiment as SNO
+#### The experiment as SNO

-We have been doing some tests based on "almost" doubling all the different jobs metrics captured by the Monitoring stack, or focusing on the jobs about 'kubelet'.
+We have been doing some tests based on "almost" doubling all the different jobs metrics captured by the Monitoring stack, or focusing on the jobs about Kubelet.

 Something similar to that, it has been already implemented when using Single Node Opensift.
 A kind of OCP cluster where the resources are more constrained to only one single node.
 This was included with [SNO 4.11](https://github.com/openshift/cluster-monitoring-operator/pull/1652/files).
-And officially supported.
+And it is officially supported.

 To finish our tests, we will try to make the same for multinode.
 So, we will make a more concrete change on the scrape intervals.
 We will double the ones managed by ServiceMonitors: